 “Oakland has the right and duty to protect its residents and the Bay from pollution, which is what the City has done with this ban,” said Erica Maharg, Baykeeper Managing Attorney.
 “Toxic coal doesn’t belong along the Bay shoreline or passing through our communities.”

-Baykeeper advocated in support of the coal ban, along with a hundreds of residents and other advocacy groups, including our partners at the Sierra Club, Communities for a Better Environment, West Oakland Environmental Indicators Project, and the Asian Pacific Environmental Network.
+Baykeeper advocated in support of the coal ban, along with hundreds of residents and other advocacy groups, including our partners at the Sierra Club, Communities for a Better Environment, West Oakland Environmental Indicators Project, and the Asian Pacific Environmental Network.
 And now we are all working together again to oppose the coal industry’s newest tactics to expand coal shipments through the Bay Area.

 The harmful effects of coal are well documented.
-Coal contains arsenic, lead, and other toxins.
+Coal contains arsenic, lead, and other toxics.
 Shipping coal through the Bay Area by rail could contaminate San Francisco Bay with coal dust blowing off open train cars.
 According to the rail industry’s own calculations, each open coal car loses between 500 and 2,000 pounds of dust and coal during its journey.
 In addition, coal could also be spilled directly into the Bay during ship loading.